jndctranslation/landing_page/pages/mobile_video_game.md

 ---
-title: Mobile & Video Games Translation Services | JNDC Translation
+title: Vietnamese Mobile & Video Games Translation Services | JNDC Translation
 description: >-
-  JNDC Translation have experienced in providing mobile & video games translation services for user interface, user help, social network games and much more.
+  JNDC Translation have experienced in providing Vietnamese Mobile & Video Games Translation Services for user interface, user help, social network games and much more.
 JNDC Translation strive to provide highest customer mobile & video games translation services and guarantees that our customer target audiences will enjoy the best experience as though their game was originally produced in